jackiechanmakes/app-academy-open/README.md

   - My solutions to all of App Academy's coding exercises and project challenges.
 I did not skip reading, watching, or practicing any of the course material modules.

 - What is your background?
   - I graduated from Caltech with honors with a B.S. in Chemical Engineering (Process Systems).
-I've also earned a Software Engineering Certificate with honors from UCSC.
+I've also earned a Software Engineering Certificate with honors as part of a 2-year program from UCSC.

 - Where are your personal projects?
   - They are in other repositories.
 Check them out if you have a moment!